editorandcriticism/editorandcriticism.github.io/cover.md

 ### Book Projects and E-Books

-<i class="fa fa-book" aria-hidden="true"></i> [Telco Cloud For Dummies](https://telco.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/microsites/telco/vmware-telco-cloud-for-dummies.pdf).
+<i class="fa fa-book" aria-hidden="true"></i> [Telco Cloud For Dummies](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/microsites/telco/vmware-telco-cloud-for-dummies.pdf).
 CSPs that can undergo a profound transformation to capitalize on the promise of the digital era can move from disrupted to disruptor.
 Imperative to this transformation is the evolution toward a cloud model---a telco cloud.
 With a telco cloud, CSPs gain a modern platform to design, deploy, and manage new digital services and applications with greater agility, security, and customization.
 I was a contributing writer and editor for this e-book published by Wiley and VMware.

+<i class="fa fa-book" aria-hidden="true"></i> [Kubernetes on vSphere For Dummies, 2nd Edition](https://github.com/imtrinity94/vmware-for-dummies/blob/main/Kubernetes%20on%20vSphere%20For%20Dummies%C2%AE%2C%20VMware%202nd%20Special%20Edition.pdf).
+Book published by Wiley and VMware.

-<i class="fa fa-book" aria-hidden="true"></i> [Kubernetes on vSphere For Dummies](https://k8s.vmware.com/kubernetes-on-vsphere-for-dummies/).
+<i class="fa fa-book" aria-hidden="true"></i> [Kubernetes on vSphere For Dummies](https://github.com/imtrinity94/vmware-for-dummies/blob/main/Kubernetes%C2%AE%20on%20vSphere%C2%AE%20For%20Dummies%C2%AE%2C%20VMware%20Special%20Edition.pdf).
 Book published by Wiley and VMware.

 <i class="fa fa-book" aria-hidden="true"></i> [Accelerating Digital Transformation with Containers and Kubernetes: An Introduction to Cloud-Native Technology](https://pages.cloud.vmware.com/accelerating-digital-transformation-with-containers-and-kubernetes).
 This e-book introduces you to containers and Kubernetes, explains their business value, explores their use cases, and illuminates how they can accelerate your organization’s digital transformation.
 Published by VMware Press.